 The COVID-19 Tenant Relief Act (SB 91) took effect on February 1, 2021, extending and expanding the protections created by the Tenant, Homeowner, and Small Landlord Relief and Stabilization Act of 2020 (AB 3088).
 SB 91 extends the moratorium against evictions to June 30, 2021, extends the protections of “no cause” evictions, and makes financial assistance available to financially distressed qualifying landlords and tenants.
 Neither AB 3088 nor SB 91 eliminate the tenant’s obligation to pay their unpaid rent.
-Please continue to communicate with your landlord and provide your landlord a signed Declaration of COVID-19 Related Financial Distress on a monthly basis.
+Please continue to communicate with your landlord and provide your landlord a signed Declaration of COVID-19 Related Financial Distress (ENGLISH or SPANISH) on a monthly basis.
 For more information and resources click here.

 EVICTION PROTECTIONS EXTENDED FOR COMMERCIAL RENTERS